talamoig/icinga/README.md

 ### What icinga affects

 * configuration files and directories (`/etc/icinga2`)
-* a new yum repo will be installed.
+* a new yum repository will be installed.

+The yum repository installation can be disabled passing `with_repo => False` to the `icinga` class.

 ### Setup Requirements